celestebasken/Project1/README.md

 ## Sources and notes

 In addition to the World Bank World Development Indicators, we also used the United Nations Food and Agriculture Organization's [FAOSTAT statistics](https://www.fao.org/faostat/en/#home).
-We isolated South American countries involved in operation condor for our data exploration.
+We isolated South American countries involved in Operation Condor for our data exploration.